 When you have created elements in the Specification Manager, you can add and review the properties and characteristics of each element to whatever extent you need.
-You could simply set some basic properties such as the element version, status and general description, or you could develop extended properties (Tagged Values) or add a Linked Document to add more detailed and extensive information on the element.
+You could simply set some basic properties such as the element version, status and general description in the Notes area, or you could develop extended properties (Tagged Values) or add a Linked Document to add more detailed and extensive information on the element.